Life in Technicolor II: Music video

 The music video premiered on 20 January 2009 on 4Music and Channel 4.
 The director of this video is Dougal Wilson.
 It starts out with a group of children sitting and awaiting a traditional Punch and Judy puppet show in the Aldenham War Memorial Hall.
 Suddenly, the band appears as puppets "onstage" and begins performing the song, which confuses and somewhat unsettles the children and the adults in the room.
 A girl in the audience recognizes the band members as she looks back and forth between them and the cover of a book she is holding, which is a fictional "unofficial biography" of Coldplay called Playin' It Cool.
 The puppet show becomes increasingly extravagant as the video goes on, eventually featuring pyrotechnics, frontman Chris Martin crowd surfing over the children, and Punch and Judy performing motorcycle stunts across the stage.
 Finally, after finishing the song, the puppet band members board a miniature helicopter and after taking off, drummer Will Champion tosses his drumsticks to the girl in the audience before the helicopter crashes through a window as they fly away.
 The girl looks down at the tiny drumsticks in her hands and smiles.
 James Clarkson and Coldplay's fifth member, Phil Harvey, can be seen in the video.

 Reception

-The video was nominated for Best Art Direction in a Video and Best Visual Effects in a Video categories at the UK Music Video Awards 2009, and for Best Music Video at the 52nd Annual Grammy Awards.
-Pitchfork included the track on their unranked "Top Music Videos of 2009" list.
-In the same year, NPO Radio 2 ranked the song at number 418 on their annual Top 2000.
+"Life in Technicolor ii" was nominated for Best Art Direction in a Video and Best Visual Effects in a Video at the UK Music Video Awards 2009, in addition to Best Music Video at the 52nd Annual Grammy Awards.
+Pitchfork included it on their "Top Music Videos of 2009" year-end ranking.
+NPO Radio 2 ranked the song at number 418 on Top 2000 that same year.
+In 2010, it was featured on The Xfm Top 1000 Songs of All Time book.